VadimZherko/MarkUp/README.md

 Clone the repository:

-git clone https://github.com/your-username/your-project.git cd your-project
+git clone https://github.com/VadimZherko/QrHead cd QrHead

 Create a build directory and configure the project: